johanbrook/johanbrook.com/src/index.md

 page: home
 ---

-**The gist of me** is that I'm a generalist designer/developer who likes building things for the web and you'll *probably* enjoy grabbing a beer or coffee with me.
-I like reading, writing, strolling around in cities, coffee, cooking, and photography (all the attributes of a modern, white male, isn't it?).
-At least I've got my humor.
+**I like building things** for the web and you'll *probably* enjoy grabbing a beer or coffee with me.
+I also like reading, writing, strolling around in cities, playing the guitar, coffee, cooking, and photography.

 ***